-- 2. To impart knowledge in mathematical modeling of physical systems. - 3.
-To impart knowledge in characteristics and performance of feedback control system. - 4.
+- 1. To introduce the idea of mathematical modelling and feedback control of physical systems. - 2.
+To expose the characteristics and performance of feedback systems. - 3.
 To teach a variety of classical methods and techniques for analysis and design of control systems.

-Review of Systems, Mathematical Models - Differential Equations, Linear Approximations, and Transfer Functions, Block Diagrams and Signal Flow Graphs
+Review of Systems, Mathematical Models - Differential Equations, Linear Approximations, Transfer Functions and Block Diagrams.